-The chair or co-chair of the dissertation committee must be Graduate Faculty from the student's program.
+The chair or co-chair of the Dissertation Committee must be Graduate Faculty from the student's program.
 The UW-Madison Policies and Procedures & Faculty Legislation 3.05B stipulates that "the faculty of the Graduate School includes all university faculty defined in 1.02 holding professional rank (professor, associate professor, assistant professor or instructor) in any department with graduate program authority, including those with zero-time appointments in such departments."
-Committee members who have retired or resigned from the University automatically retain Graduate Faculty status for one year; after one year they are permitted to serve as co-chair or other non-Graduate Faculty committee member.
+UW-Madison retired or resigned committee members automatically retain Graduate Faculty status for one year; after one year they are permitted to serve as co-chair or other non-Graduate Faculty committee member.
 The co-advisor/co-chair will be designated on dissertation documentation.

-The composition of the dissertation committee must have at least four members representing more than one UW-Madison graduate program, three of whom must be UW-Madison graduate faculty or former UW-Madison graduate faculty up to one year after resignation or retirement.
+The composition of the dissertation committee must have at least four members representing more than one UW-Madison degree-granting graduate program, three of whom must be UW-Madison graduate faculty or former UW-Madison graduate faculty up to one year after resignation or retirement.

-The Graduate School website has a tool to assist students, staff, and faculty, when forming committees.
-Students should use this online committee requirements tool to determine whether their proposed committee would meet the Graduate School's minimum requirements for committee members.
-For more information, see the policy on doctoral/master's committees.
+The Graduate School website has an online committee requirement tool to assist students, staff, and faculty, when forming committees.
+Students should use this tool to determine whether the proposed committee meets the Graduate School's minimum requirements for committee members.